Many people use InDesign for designing book covers, blisters or packaging. In most cases barcodes have to be added to the artwork.

 Now make the following settings:

-EAN Size: SC1
+EAN Size: SC2

-The application window should look like this:
+The application window should look like this (click to enlarge):

-Importing the Barcode into IndesignAlready in Indesign we've prepared a simple one-page document:
+Already in InDesign we've prepared a simple one-page document:

 We want to put the barcode onto a separate layer (see below for best practices).
 Create a new layer and name it "Barcode".

 of the barcode as you move it around.
 Move the cursor to the top left corner of the empty white box at the lower right corner of the cover.
 Click

-Tip: If Indesign renders the barcode coarse or blocky (like a low resolution photo), right-click on the canvas, and select
+Tip: If InDesign renders the barcode coarse or blocky (like a low resolution photo), right-click on the canvas, and select

 Use the cursor keys or the mouse to center the barcode in the box:

 Right now the barcode is not yet embedded into the document.
 From the View menu, open the Links panel.
 The panel should list the imported EPS file.

 As a precaution you should lock the layer to prevent accidental changes to the barcode.

-Tips & TricksWhen working with barcodes in Indesign, please consider the following best practices:
+When working with barcodes in InDesign, please consider the following best practices:

-Barcode Data Merge in IndesignWe've prepared another tutorial that shows how to import large amounts of barcodes into Indesign via data merge.
-Click here.
+We've prepared another tutorial that shows how to import large amounts of barcodes into InDesign via data merge.